saralana/saralana.github.io/_posts/2020-08-10-especies de espacos i-en.md

 <br>

+Spaces species is an investigation started in 2019 that appropriates of images captured by surveillance cameras.

-In Species of Spaces 1, intimate journals of 5 characters are presented using home surveillance camera images left open on the Internet.
+The first work of the series, presents in videos, architectural plans and notes, intimate journals of 5 characters built from surveillance cameras domestic images.

-Individuals and their gestures are hidden to show what remains of their living with household objects, the displacement of a plant in the living room, the entry of a dog through the front door.
+The characters act as if they are not being observed and fully trust on the technology at their disposal, highlighting the naturalized processes of surveillance in our contemporary world.

 Security and exposure, protection and unprotection, visibility and invisibility are some of the focuses of this work, which proposes a reflection on some dysfunctionalities of the hyper-watched society in which we live.
 <br><br>